Target Field station: Future plans

-The Green Line extension, also known as the Southwest Corridor to Eden Prairie and the Blue Line extension, also known as the Bottineau Boulevard to Brooklyn Park will serve Target Field.
+The Green Line extension to Eden Prairie and the Blue Line extension to Brooklyn Park will serve Target Field.
 The Northern Lights Express to Duluth would originate at Target Field.

 Potential regional rail routes from Target Field station include the Dakota Rail Corridor to Hutchinson, the Dan Patch Corridor to Northfield, the Little Crow Line to Willmar, the Red Rock Corridor to Hastings, and the Minnesota Prairie Line to Norwood Young America.

-An extension of Amtrak's Borealis to Target Field Station from Union Depot is also proposed.
+An extension of Amtrak's Borealis to Target Field Station from Saint Paul Union Depot is also proposed.

 Operation

 Light rail trains serve both Platforms 1 and 2.
 Each train stops twice at the station to serve each platform.

-The Northstar Line one-way fares from this station range from $1.00 to $3.25 on weekdays and $1.00 to $2.75 on weekends, depending on the destination.
-The Northstar Line provides five morning and five afternoon trips each weekday.

 Recognition

 Target Field Station won a 2015 Institute Honor Award for Regional and Urban Design by the American Institute of Architects.

 Additional photos

 View of the commuter platform in front of the nearly-complete Target Field.
 The upper light-rail platforms are obscured by bridges.